legendarycode3/31-days-Of-reactjs-course/README.md

 Cons: Requires a specific file naming convention (.module.css), and dynamic styling based on component props is more complex than with CSS-in-JS libraries. </br>

 4.)
 Styled Components (CSS-in-JS): </br>
+This library allows you to write actual CSS in your JavaScript using tagged template literals, creating components with styles embedded within them. </br>